mngdi/analog-clock/README.md

-# Cloen
+# Analog clock
-Clone using html, css and bootstrap 5
+Analog clock using html, css and javascript
-Vulkar AUto player by Gideon Adegbite
+Analog clock by Gideon Adegbite
-© Copyright 2023 Clone.
-All rights reserved